 Conversely, abandonment would free up existing staff resources to complete other on-going Board projects (e.g. ESDP Review, Subdivision Servicing Bylaw Review and Faulder Zone Review) and to potentially start new projects sooner (e.g. Vacation Rental Review, Housing Strategy, etc.).

 Summary

-Administration considers Option 1 to be the appropriate option as it aligns with the Board direction to provide more clear direction on managing growth outside of the current "primary" and "Rural" growth Areas", and is recommending that the amendment bylaw be updated and proceed to first reading.
+Option 1 aligns with the Board direction to provide more clear direction on managing growth outside of the current "primary" and "Rural" growth Areas".

 Alternatives: